-Parents will be made aware that Ofsted can consider complaints relating to whole-school SEND early years provision if the problem has not been resolved informally.
+Parents will be made aware that Ofsted can consider complaints relating to whole-academy SEND early years provision if the problem has not been resolved informally.

-The schools will meet any request to attend a SEND tribunal and explain any departure from its duties and obligations under the 'Special educational needs and disability code of practice: 0 to 25 years'.
+The academy will meet any request to attend a SEND tribunal and explain any departure from its duties and obligations under the 'Special educational needs and disability code of practice: 0 to 25 years'.

-15. Staff training and improving practice
+16. Staff training and improving practice

-The schools are committed to the learning and development of all its staff members and training opportunities will be provided and delivered as part of staff CPD.
+The academy is committed to the learning and development of all its staff members and training opportunities will be provided and delivered in line with the academy's CPD and Training Policy.

-The school SENCO will assess staff competencies and ensure that CPD provision allows staff to develop their awareness, skills, and practices in identifying, educating, and assessing pupils with SEND.
+The academy SENCO will assess staff competencies and ensure that CPD provision allows staff to develop their awareness, skills, and practices in identifying, educating, and assessing pupils with SEND.

-16. Use of data and record keeping
+17. Use of data and record keeping

-All information about pupils will be kept in accordance with the schools' records retention schedule and Data Protection Policy.
+All information about pupils will be kept in accordance with the academy's Records Management Policy and Data Protection Policy.

-The schools' records will:
+The academy's records will:

-- Record details of additional or different provision made under SEND support, with accurate information to evidence the SEND support that has been provided over the pupil's time in the school, as well as its impact, e.g. through the use of provision maps. - Include details of SEND, outcomes, action, agreed support, teaching strategies and the involvement of specialists, as part of its standard management information system to monitor the progress, behaviour and development of all pupils. - Maintain an accurate and up-to-date register of the provision made for pupils with SEND. - Be kept securely so that unauthorised persons do not have access to it, so far as reasonably practicable.
+- Record details of additional or different provision made under SEND support, with accurate information to evidence the SEND support that has been provided over the pupil's time in the academy, as well as its impact, e.g. through the use of provision maps. - Include details of SEND, outcomes, action, agreed support, teaching strategies and the involvement of specialists, as part of its standard management information system to monitor the progress, behaviour and development of all pupils. - Maintain an accurate and up-to-date register of the provision made for pupils with SEND. - Be kept securely so that unauthorised persons do not have access to it, so far as reasonably practicable.

-The schools keep data on the levels and types of need within the schools and makes this available to the LA and Ofsted.
+The academy keeps data on the levels and types of need within the academy and makes this available to the LA and Ofsted.